Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt Married, Husband

-Some celebrities rest after their marital affair breaks off.
-But that’s not the case with Ronstadt here.
+Some celebrities rest after their marriages end, but that is not the case with Ronstadt.

-The 77 years old singer has never married in her life, and according to her, that’s not a big deal as well.
+The 78-year-old singer has never married, and according to her, that is not a big deal.

-In an interview, Linda mentioned that she never felt the need to get married.
+In an interview, Linda said that she never felt the need to get married.

-She acknowledged that others might need to get a spouse for themselves, but she certainly did not feel that urge.
+She admitted that others might need a spouse, but she never felt that desire.

-Remarking that, Ronstadt makes it super clear that she did not have second thoughts about not having a husband back then, and she certainly does not regret it now.
+Ronstadt makes it clear that she never doubted her decision not to have a husband, and she does not regret it now.

 Suggested Read: Scrapp DeLeon [Rapper] Relationships, Kids, Net Worth